etheralpha/kycisbad/README.md

 **KYC documents may include the user's full names, home addresses, phone number, passport, photo, driving license, DOB, wallet addresses, balances, transactions, and IP address.**

-Theese leaks put the users in danger and could face the threat of violence and robbery following these “doxing” events.
+These leaks put the users in danger and could face the threat of violence and robbery following these “doxing” events.
 Some victims have reported being threatened via phone and email.

 ## Incidents